 ESTPs vs. SJ Pragmatist Types

-These four MBTI personalities base their core values on tradition.
+These four personalities base their core values on tradition.
 They care deeply about their families and friends, making sure that everybody is safe and sound.
 These personalities will always choose the safety of daily routine over the thrill of new adventures.
 SJ pragmatist types are reliable, hard-working, and self-sacrificing people.
 They are also perfectionists who tend to be overly self-critical when they fail to reach their own high standards.

 Let’s see now what makes the ESTP personality type different from people with shared SJ preferences.